List of Psychology Scholarships

 If you’ve already checked into the costs associated with getting your degree, you may be discouraged.
 Don’t be.
 Yes, you can borrow from direct federal loan programs and other sources, but you owe it to yourself—and your future—to look into scholarships, fellowships, and grants.

 Fellowships, grants, and scholarships are by far the most desirable form of financial aid; unlike loans, they don’t generally require a payback.
-You may be eligible to apply and compete for multiple scholarship and grant programs, some of which are open only to psychology undergraduate and graduate students.
+You may be eligible to apply and compete for multiple scholarships and grant programs, some of which are open only to psychology undergraduate and graduate students.

 This page will help you figure out whether (and how) to pursue a fellowship, grant, or scholarship.